ZhangirK/DevOps-Galactic-Mission/README.md

 4. In order to output the EKS cluster kubeconfig, eks-kubeconfig module is used.
 [Eks-kubeconfig Module Docs](https://registry.terraform.io/modules/hyperbadger/eks-kubeconfig/aws/latest)

 Challenges and explanations
-- Module eks-kubeconfig should run after the completion of EKS module.
+- Module eks-kubeconfig should run after the completion of the EKS module.

 `depends_on = [module.eks]`